 We will also estimate the effect on combined savings to look at the overall amount of savings and use the two individual variables to test whether the distribution of savings (by the HSW vs. the family) has changed.
-An important caveat of this analysis is that we use savings as reported by the family.
-Theoretically, HSWs could systematically underreport the amount of savings to the family, in order to decrease financial demands.
-Such underreporting might be a function of the tested interventions.
-For the subsample that we will interview directly, we will investigate whether systematic differences exist between the answers given by a family member and answers given by the HSW herself.
+Since we expect some large outliers that might have disproportionate influence on our outcomes, we will also estimate a specification with the log of savings as outcome.